saasquatch/bunshi/website/src/content/docs/advanced/interfaces.md

 ## API

 In other programming languages interfaces can be referenced at build time or runtime, but Javascript doesn't have interfaces and
-Typescript interfaceds don't exist at runtime.
+Typescript interfaces don't exist at runtime.

 Bunshi has `moleculeInterface` to create molecule interfaces that can be referenced and used at runtime.